Post Op Instructions for Extractions

 Call the office if there is no improvement in symptoms after the first few days.

-To Prevent A Dry Socket From Occuring, Please Avoid:
+To Prevent A Dry Socket From Occurring, Please Avoid:

-- and exercise for at least 2-3 days post op
+- Exercise for at least 2-3 days post op

 When To Call Our Office: